kliang696/St_rental_predict/README.md

 ```
 <img width="304" alt="Screen Shot 2023-03-11 at 22 42 00" src="https://user-images.githubusercontent.com/89816441/224522980-7afe6b2e-57ae-4eec-8a41-168fab49351f.png">

 The missing value report reveals that there are 70,000 missing values for laundry_options and 140,000 missing values for parking_options, while only 1,918 rows have missing values for latitude and longitude.
-To address these issues, we will replace the missing values for laundry_options with "no laundry on site" and the missing values for parking_options with "no parking," as they are common options when neither is available.
-However, since there are only a small number of rows with missing values for latitude and longitude, we will drop them to ensure that the data is accurate and reliable for prediction purposes.
+To address these issues, we will replace the missing values for laundry_options with "no laundry on site" and  "no parking" for parking_options as they are common options when neither is available.
+However, since there are only a small number of rows with missing values, we will drop them accordingly.
 ```python
 my_df["parking_options"].fillna("no parking", inplace=True)
 my_df["laundry_options"].fillna("no laundry on site", inplace=True)